Robert A. Mattey

 Robert A. Mattey (June 27, 1910 – January 14, 1993) was an American special effects artist who was nominated at the 34th Academy Awards for the film The Absent-Minded Professor.
 His nomination was shared with Eustace Lycett.
 He joined Walt Disney Imagineering when Disneyland was first being created as head of the Mechanical Effects Department.

 Mattey is most famously known for his creation of the three animatronic sharks used in the production of Jaws (1975), with a production cost of around $150,000 each.
-The mechanical shark was nicknamed "Bruce" because Steven Spielberg’s divorce lawyer’s name was Bruce Raiman.
-This is also what inspired the name for the Great white shark, Bruce, in Finding Nemo (2003).
+The mechanical shark was nicknamed "Bruce" because Steven Spielberg's lawyer's name was Bruce Ramer.
+This is also what inspired the name for the great white shark, Bruce, in Finding Nemo (2003).